 Eco Femme states that their products can last for 5 years, as the washable cloth pads have a leakproof layer of PUL (polyurethane laminate) which will last for approximately 75 washes.
 Once the usable life is over, the flannel layers can be composted, and the snap buttons and PUL layer removed as mixed waste.Interview with designer

-Pads should be washed regularly to ensure safety and health.
-Experts have indicated that user compliance to cleaning instructions (i.e. sanitizing the pads properly between uses) could pose a challenge (e.g. lack of clean water, disinfectant soap etc.).
-Improper cleaning of the pads between uses could result in the pads carrying pathogens which could have detrimental health effects, effectively posing a similar risk as traditional reusable cloth napkins made from old saris etc.
+Pads must be washed properly in cold water and dried in the sunlight.
+Improper cleaning of the pads between uses could result in the pads carrying pathogens which could have detrimental health effects, effectively posing a similar risk as the use of traditional reusable cloth napkins made from old saris etc.Interview with designer

 Naomi, L., et al., 2017, Women Empowering Women Through Reusable Sanitary Pads.
 Jornal of community engagement and scholarship, vol. 10

 Hennegan, J., et al., 2016, Schoolgirls’ experience and appraisal of menstrual absorbents in rural Uganda: a cross-sectional evaluation of reusable sanitary pads.
 Reprod Health, 13, pp. 143

 Eco Femme conducted product testing with over 850 women and girls in rural India and reports that their product range found acceptance and appeal among a wide range of women from economically disadvantaged backgrounds.
 Eco Femme made product revisions based on the insights gained from this product testing and the most popular models are now available for distribution.

 The pads are made from hypoallergenic cotton to promote healthy skin.